dheerajshenoy/IMGV/README.md

         search = "/",
     }
 }

+Statusbar = {
+    spacing = 10,
+    note_indicator = "NOTE",
+    note_modified_indicator = "[M]",
+    --[[

+    Change the order or removing statusbar elements

+    Elements:
+        message - shows important messages
+        path - shows full file path
+        size - file size
+        stretch - separator
+        dimension - shows the (width, height) of the image session - shows the session name
+        note-indicator - shows an indicator when there is a non-empty note associated with an image file note-modified-indicator - shows an indicator when there is any unsaved changes to a note for an image file --]]
+    elements = {
+        "message",
+        "path",
+        "note-indicator",
+        "note-modified-indicator",
+        "stretch",
+        "size",
+        "dimension",
+        "session",
+    }
+}
 ```

 Note that if the `keybindings` table is present in the `Defaults` table, then default keybindings will not be loaded.